 The above trends are relevant for schools in both developed and developing countries.
 Examples abound of business schools embracing this new and wider role actively, questioning traditional (probably more Western) views.
-They do that through consulting, applied research, experiential learning or by acting as catalysts of social change.
-In this changing context, the question arises of how business schools can assess their relevance and impact in society at large, including a wider range of stakeholders (students, local communities, NGOs, policy makers, corporations, governments, entrepreneurs, etc.) This central question of impact assessment forms the focal point of discussion in the GBSN 2019 Annual Conference.
+They do that through consulting, applied research, experiential learning or by acting as catalysts of economic and social change.
+In this changing context, the question arises of how business schools can assess their relevance and impact in the economy and society at large, including a wider range of stakeholders (students, local communities, NGOs, policy makers, corporations, governments, entrepreneurs, etc.) This central question of impact assessment forms the focal point of discussion in the GBSN 2019 Annual Conference.

 Some important questions that will be addressed include: